MR

 Can you transfer funds out of your FHSA?

 You can transfer your money from one FHSA to another FHSA, an RRSP, or an RRIF on a tax-free basis.
-Transferring your funds doesn’t from an FHSA to an RRSP or a RRIF will not reduce or limit your available RRSP contribution room.
-It would also not reinstate your annual of lifetime FHSA contribution limit.
+Transferring your funds from an FHSA to an RRSP or an RRIF will not reduce or limit your available RRSP contribution room.

+Also, it would not reinstate your annual or lifetime FHSA contribution limit.
 When you transfer your funds, they will be subject to the rules applicable to RRSP and RRIF, including tax consequences of withdrawing them from the account.

-Also, you can transfer funds from your RRSP to your FHSA on a tax-deferred basis, subject to the annual and lifetime FHSA contribution limit.
+You can transfer funds from your RRSP to your FHSA on a tax-deferred basis, subject to the annual and lifetime FHSA contribution limit.
 The transfers wouldn’t be deductible and wouldn’t also reinstate your RRSP contribution room.

-Withdrawals
+FHSA Withdrawals

 The First Home Savings Account was designed to help home buyers, and only withdrawals put toward purchasing your first home will qualify and receive tax-free benefits.